pratyay-banerjee/asu576/README.md

 The file download.sh contains the commands to fetch the dataset.
 We modify the provided DataSetReader of AllenNlp to be able to read the SQuAD2 dataset.

 ## 3 The model
 We implement several models, starting from the baseline model of the AllenNLP's BiDAF modified for No-Answer.
-The other models are iterative improvements like changing Similarity Function of the Attention Layer, Adding different types of Attention like Self Attention, Cross Attention, MultiHeaded Attention and Attention over Attention.
+The other models are iterative improvements like changing Similarity Function of the Attention Layer, Adding different types of Attention.

 ## 4 Training the model
 The trainer uses the Adam optimizer for varied number of epochs.
 The configs are present in the experiments directory, with file names reflecting a very description of the experiments.
 The file commands.txt provides how to run the training.
 Patience and other configurables are present in the json experiment files.